Electoral bonds an 'experiment', time will tell how beneficial it has been: RSS leader Hosabale | Politics

 Asserting that Muslims and Christians are considered minorities in India, Hosabale said, ''The RSS has always opposed the politics of minoritism.
 The country is one and this is how it should continue is what the Sangh always says.''
 The annual three-day 'Akhil Bharatiya Pratinidhi Sabha' of the RSS began at the 'Smriti Bhavan' complex in Reshimbagh area of Maharashtra's Nagpur city on Friday.

 The meeting is taking place in Nagpur, the headquarters of the RSS, after six years.
-A total of 1529 representatives of various RSS inspired organisations are attending the meeting that concluded on Sunday.
+A total of 1529 representatives of various RSS inspired organisations attended the meeting that concluded on Sunday.

+During the meeting, Hosabale appointed six joint general secretaries for the 2024-2027 period.
+These are Krishna Gopal, Mukund ji, Arun Kumar, Ramdutt Chakradhar, Atul Limaye and Alok Kumar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)